Hemorrhoid Relief and Treatments

 - This will help have them clean as well as soothing any pain.

-Eating lots of fibre and drinking plenty of water (around eight glasses a day) will help to keep your bowels easy - this is very important as any extra strain is likely to be very painful and possibly cause bleeding.
+Eating plenty of fibre and drinking lots of water (around eight glasses a day) will help to keep your bowel movements easy - this is very important every additional strain is likely to be very painful and possibly cause bleeding.
 There are also supplements that will help soften your stool that can be bought or given to you by your doctor.

 - Your hemorrhoids have not eased in a 1-2 weeks make sure to see a doctor.